 We are currently re-designing our meteograms and we want your opinion.
 Help us to finalize the new version by participating in our survey.

 The meteoblue climate diagrams are based on 30 years of hourly weather model simulations and available for every place on Earth.
 They give good indications of typical climate patterns and expected conditions (temperature, precipitation, sunshine and wind).
 The simulated weather data have a spatial resolution of approximately 30 km and may not reproduce all local weather effects, such as thunderstorms, local winds, or tornadoes, and local differences as they occur in urban, mountainous, or coastal areas.

-30 years of hourly historical weather data for Sant Feliu de Pallerols can be purchased with history+.
-Download variables like temperature, wind, clouds and precipitation as CSV for any place on Earth.
-The last 2 weeks of past weather data for Sant Feliu de Pallerols are available for free evaluation here.
+Hourly historical weather data since 1940 for Sant Feliu de Pallerols can be purchased with history+.
+Download variables such as temperature, wind, clouds and precipitation as CSV for any place on Earth.

 The "mean daily maximum" (solid red line) shows the maximum temperature of an average day for every month for Sant Feliu de Pallerols.
 Likewise, "mean daily minimum" (solid blue line) shows the average minimum temperature.
 Hot days and cold nights (dashed red and blue lines) show the average of the hottest day and coldest night of each month of the last 30 years.
 For vacation planning, you can expect the mean temperatures, and be prepared for hotter and colder days.
 Wind speeds are not displayed per default, but can be enabled at the bottom of the graph.

 The precipitation chart is useful to plan for seasonal effects such as monsoon climate in India or wet season in Africa.
 Monthly precipitations above 150mm are mostly wet, below 30mm mostly dry.
 Note: Simulated precipitation amounts in tropical regions and complex terrain tend to be lower than local measurements.